Guide for New Students

 How to get started

 The introductory Biology sequence consists of two courses, Biology 125 and 126, both of which are required before any further upper-level course work in Biology.
 The two courses can be taken in either order.
-Students who received a score of 5 on the AP exam or a score of 6 or 7 on the IB exam are exempted from Biology 125, and only need to take Biology 126 before taking upper-level Biology courses.
+Students who received a score of 5 on the AP Biology exam or a score of 6 or 7 on the IB Biology exam are exempted from Biology 125, and only need to take Biology 126 before taking upper-level Biology courses.

-BIOL 125 with problem solving: This course covers the same concepts as other versions of the BIOL 125 course.
+BIOL 125 with problem solving: This course covers the same concepts as other version of the BIOL 125 course.
 The format of the course differs in that it is designed to allow time in class to apply new concepts, both in small groups and individually, by working through case study type problems with faculty present.
 Students enter Carleton having had a wide variety of academic experiences.
 The BIOL 125 with problem solving course provides a level playing field for students coming from schools without a strong science curriculum, advanced science course offerings, or lab opportunities.
 In addition, the emphasis on active learning is beneficial for students who like to learn by doing.
 Students who complete this course are prepared to continue on to Bio 126 or upper level biology courses.
-Offered fall term only (Fall 2013).
+Offered fall term only (Fall 2014).